Comedic bite

 Sasha (Sara Montpetit) in Humanist Vampire Seeking Consenting Suicidal Person.
 Ariane Louis-Seize: 'Sara really had something mysterious about her and I could picture her as a vampire from the beginning' Photo: Shawn Pavlin

 Being a vampire is rarely an easy job in the movies but the one in French-Canadian coming-of-age film Humanist Vampire Seeking Consenting Suicidal Person has it harder than most.
 Teenager Sasha (Sara Montpetit) - at least in vampire years - just can’t bring herself to go in for the kill.
 In fact she feels so sorry for humans that her fangs haven’t even grown in, so she relies on her family bringing home the blood she needs to survive, sucking it noisily from bags the way regular teens would slurp a Coke.
 Things look as though they might be set to change after Sasha unexpectedly encounters suicidal teenager Paul (Félix-Antoine Bénard) - could they help one another out?
-This is the just the beginning of Ariane Louis-Seize’s quirky, sweet-natured comedy, which plays at both Thessaloniki and Leeds Film Festivals this week.
-We caught up with the director to talk about her fresh twist on vampires.
+This is the just the beginning of Ariane Louis-Seize’s quirky, sweet-natured comedy, which comes to MUBI this week.
+We caught up with the director while the film was on the festival circuit to talk about her fresh twist on vampires.

 Tell me how you settled on the idea of using a vampire in a comedy rather than a horror movie.